1.1 C

 3. Government Task Forces: During times of crisis or uncertainty, governments often form task forces or committees to make critical decisions about public policy, emergency response, or national security.
 By bringing together experts from various fields, governments can tap into collective intelligence to address complex challenges and make decisions that benefit society as a whole.

-See also The Role of AI in Improving Healthcare and Medical Research
+See also Boosting Efficiency and Accuracy: The Role of AI in Quality Control

 The Power of Diversity